lunanerdderg/Subnautica-Mod-Setup-and-Bulk-Unzipper-scripts-for-Linux/.github/README.md

 * Your project uses a [Mozilla or GNU license](https://choosealicense.com/licenses/)

 (Technically the license also protects any "trademarks" I create, but the only intellectual property here is my code and this README, which are both under copyright law, and cannot be trademarked.)

+*This is a simplified summary of the license and should not be taken as legal advice.
+Please consult a lawyer before taking any action.*